Teepee78/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. 4-print_rev.c prints a string, in reverse, followed by a new line
 5. 5-rev_string.c reverses a string
 6. 6-puts2.c prints every other character of a string, starting with the first character
+7. 7-puts_half.c prints half of a string, followed by a new line